mihaifm/MegaToggler/README.md

 Notes:
 - Dashboard is single instance - invoking `:MegaToggler` again closes it
-- Toggle actions apply to the previously active window/buffer
+- All actions triggered by the dashboard apply to the previously active window/buffer

 ## API